MarvelcoOGFN/MGS/README.md

 Contributions are welcome!
 Feel free to create pull requests or report issues on the GitHub repository.

-## Note: I do not condone reversing Fortnite , use this at your own risk (I am not responsible for anything that can occur)
+## Note: I do not condone reversing Fortnite , use this at your own risk

 # No support will be offered for MGS